yaal-coop/canaille/CONTRIBUTING.rst

     # If running in local environment
     env CONFIG=conf/canaille-ldap.toml poetry run canaille populate  --nb 100 users

+Adapt to use either the `ldap` or the `sql` configuration file.
 Note that this will not work with the memory backend.

 Unit tests
 ----------